blagae/whitakers_words/README.md

 This project is far from production-ready.
 Known issues are:

 * `prefixes.py` and `suffixes.py` are not being used in program logic right now
-* there is no longer a response builder which can output to JSON
-* `INFLECTS.LAT` has two sets of two numbers to indicate declination etc; only the first one is used right now.
-* there is as of yet no way to filter for e.g. pre-classical inflections
+* the API does not yet support filtering for e.g. pre-classical inflections
-* pronoun analysis provides terribly incorrect results
+* question words are analyzed terribly wrong

 There are certainly many more major problems to be found.
 Feel free to create Github issues for any error you encounter.